kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/07-cust-queries-hooks/02b-custom-mongodb-aggregations.md

             span.tag__count= tag.count
 ```

-### Houston we have a problem - conficting variable names
+### Houston we have a problem! - Conficting variable names
-We need to change our tag variable names
+* We need to change our `tag` variable names
 * Currently we have
     - `tag` which is holding our tag object
     - `tag` is the name of our current tag